 These challenges can make it nearly impossible to proceed with life.
 If you were charged with a sex crime, you cannot afford not to retain qualified representation for your legal rights.
 The Kansas City sex crimes lawyer at the Law Office of Michael Crawford stands ready to help you.

-What is the Age of Consent in Kansas?
+What is the Age of Consent in Missouri?

 What Are the Consequences of a Conviction?

 In Missouri, it is illegal to initiate any sexual contact with another person if they do not consent.
 Even then, there are clauses where it is illegal, such as between a person over the age of 21 with a person under the age of 17.
 With the exception of touching another person’s private parts without their consent—charged as a Class A misdemeanor—all sex offenses are considered felony crimes.
 If you are convicted of a felony offense, you could face a minimum of up to four years in prison, up to $5,000 in fines, and a high likelihood of sex offender registration.

 What Actions are Considered Sex Offenses?

 - Sexual intercourse with someone incapable of consent

 - Sexual intercourse by force

 - Statutory rape, which is sex with a person under 14 years old or between a person over 21 years old with someone under 17 years old

 - Sexual abuse, which is touching another person in a sexual way without their consent

 While you are to be presumed innocent until proven guilty, the truth is that fighting these charges can be harder than simply proving you are innocent.
 You need an aggressive advocate who can fight to completely exonerate you of the charges you face.
 As a former prosecutor, Attorney Michael Crawford understands the strategies used by your accusers, and our firm understands what it takes to build a strong defense.
 Don’t wait to get started on your case.